0

 People

-The Marcus Garvey Blvd / Myrtle Ave neighborhood has a greater percentage of children living in poverty (71.6%) than found in 98.7% of all U.S. neighborhoods.
+One of the unique characteristics of the Marcus Garvey Blvd / Myrtle Ave neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.9% of the neighborhoods in America.
+The Marcus Garvey Blvd / Myrtle Ave neighborhood also has a greater percentage of children living in poverty (86.2%) than found in 99.6% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 Diversity